mongodb-university/csfle-guides/nodejs/README.md

    node make-data-key.js
    ```

+   You will use the output of this script to seed the base64 key id used in
+   `clients.js`

-4. Run the `client.js` script to insert a document with the CSFLE-enabled client
+4. Run the `clients.js` script to insert a document with the CSFLE-enabled client
    and then read that document with both a regular and CSFLE-enabled client.
 You
    will see that the CSFLE-enabled client prints the document out in plaintext,
    and the regular client prints the document out with encrypted fields in